 Why do we Test?

-The primary objective of tests is to instil confidence that our code functions correctly.
-By detecting bugs before they impact users, tests act as a protective layer, ensuring the reliability of our software.
+Testing is an essential part of software development.
+The primary goal is to instill confidence that our code functions correctly.
+By detecting bugs before they impact users, tests act as a protective layer, ensuring software reliability.

-When a feature malfunctions, your tests act as detectives, swiftly identifying the root cause.
-Pinpointing the exact location of the issue allows you to analyze and rectify the problem efficiently.
+When a feature malfunctions, tests act as detectives, swiftly identifying the root cause.
 The more precise and granular our tests are in pinpointing issues, the faster we can resolve them.
+However, when limited in time and resources, choosing between unit tests and end-to-end (E2E) tests can be a difficult decision.

 They are your first line of defence against bugs.
 A unit test typically has no dependencies, can be executed in milliseconds, and is perfectly reliable and if those units work as expected, It focuses on individual units of work instead of whole applications.
 The unit of work can be single: